 California’s strength is in its diversity.
 Discrimination and hate have no place in our society, let alone in our response to COVID-19.
-Associating the disease with any particular group of people or ethnicity is wrong, and is dangerous to individuals and families.
-Violence, bullying and harassment must be reported and stopped for the good of all Californians.
+Associating the disease with any group of people or ethnicity is wrong and dangerous.
+Violence, bullying and harassment must be reported and stopped for the good of all.

-During this public health emergency, it’s particularly important to prevent and stop discrimination.
-Unchecked, it can lead to denial of healthcare, violation of civil rights, and physical violence.
+During this public health emergency, it’s particularly important to stop discrimination.
+Unchecked, it can lead to denial of healthcare, violation of civil rights, and violence.
 This can cause further spread of the virus and deaths, with grave impact to the community.
-Sharing accurate information, and not promoting stigma or hate, will help us come together as a community to fight COVID-19.
+Share accurate information – don’t promote stigma or hate.
+This will help us come together as a community to fight COVID-19.

-Fear and anxiety about coronavirus are no excuse for stigmatizing whole groups of people.
-While the initial spread of COVID-19 began abroad, the disease is not linked to any race or nationality.
+Fear and anxiety about coronavirus are real.
+But they are no excuse for stigmatizing whole groups of people.
+While the spread of COVID-19 began abroad, the disease is not linked to any race or nationality.

-Stigmatizing people because of where they are from – or for their racial, ethnic, or religious identity – is wrong and does not make you safe.
+Stigmatizing people because of where they appear to be from is wrong and does not make you safe.
 Anyone can have coronavirus.
-Stigmatized groups suffer mental health effects or physical harm when we let fear, hatred, stigma, and bad information inform our actions.
+Stigmatized groups suffer mentally and physically when we let fear, hatred, stigma, and bad data inform our actions.
 We must call out harmful language and remove it from our own speech.

 Keep our communities resilient during tough times.
 Eliminate stigma in your words and actions.

-- Speak up when you see others being treated poorly.
+- Speak up when you see others treated poorly.

-- Be aware that many of us will be affected by COVID-19, regardless of our race, ethnicity, gender, age or sexual orientation.
+- Know that many of us will get COVID-19, regardless of our race, ethnicity, gender, age, or sexual orientation.

-- Be kind to your fellow Californians and Americans and treat everyone with respect.
+- Be kind to others and treat everyone with respect.

-Sending or posting hurtful content is a form of bullying that can happen even when a student is learning at home.
+Sending or posting hurtful content is a form of bullying.
+It can happen even when a student is learning at home.
 Such behavior is damaging, and should not be tolerated.

-If you think your child is being cyberbullied, see the Department of Education’s bullying prevention resources.
+If you think your child is being cyberbullied, there is help.
+See the Department of Education’s bullying prevention resources.

 If you suspect you are the victim of a hate crime, contact your local police right away.
 Save all evidence, and write down everything you can remember.
-See the California Attorney General’s website for guidance on hate crimes and how to report them in several languages.
+See guidance on hate crimes and how to report them in several languages.